-Thirsk Racecourse is very easy to get to with Thirsk Station located just ½ mile away and a free shuttle bus runs three hours before the first race and up to an hour after the last race.
+Thirsk Racecourse is very easy to get to with Thirsk Station located just ½ mile away and a free shuttle bus runs two hours before the first race and up to an hour after the last race.
 If arriving by car Thirsk is on the A61 Thirsk/Ripon road and is just a short distance from the A1 and A19 and is very well signposted.
 You can plan your route HERE

 What to wear

 The summer season of April to September is a time when racegoers like to dress up and you will be more likely to see the ladies in hats, fascinators and dresses.
 In our Premier Enclosure, Gentlemen are required to wear a shirt with a collar, smart long trousers or tailored shorts and shoes or other smart-casual footwear.
 Whilst suits, jackets and ties are encouraged but not mandatory.
 Any items of sportswear, fancy dress, short trousers, ripped or torn garments, mottle-dyed denim, trainers, plimsolls, or any other items that, in the opinion of the management, are not in keeping with the Code or may cause offence to other racegoers are not permitted.

 The Paddock Enclosure is more relaxed and you can dress casually.
 However, if you are dining in one of our hospitality restaurants the premier dress code will apply.

 The British weather can be unpredictable, including very warm when racing during the summer, so it is advisable to check the forecast beforehand when choosing your outfit.
 You can check out the latest forecast HERE